robertjchristian/MRC/IN PROGRESS/MRC43.md

 - As volumes and liquidity have increased on Base (Ethereum 2nd Layer) this is a natural 2nd location for PoL.
 - It makes sense to provide 50% of the Protocol Owned Liquidity on Base in addition to Arbitrum.
 - On the DEX front the Aerodrome DEX has been increasing in volume and a logical place for a 2nd DEX location.
+- This will be done with about 10% of the Protocol Owned Liquidity per week for 5 weeks to achieve the rebalance.

 ## Conclusion
 This would seem to be most aligned with the spirit of the original design and white paper, as it would provide liquidity for MOR sellers.